Nano1337/multimodal-clinical/README.md

 ### TODO:

 Tuesday:
-- Add abstract class Run Trainer
-- Log config file to wandb too
+- Update YAMLs to override a base config file
-- Improve checkpointing logic
+- Update every run_training.py file for top and bottom containerization in utils edits

 Rest of Week:
 - Update Crema-D non-base models to inherit from BaseModel too